 That means you never really maximize your ability to explode as much as possible.

-“The medicine ball teaches you to let go,” says Sam Pogue, Director of Communications and Senior Coach for the Onnit Academy.
+“The medicine ball teaches you to let go,” says Sam Pogue, creator of the Be Less Un-Fit Program (sampogue.com).
 Because you can throw the ball, you don’t have to worry about slowing it down for safety.
 Just chuck the sumbitch.

 Your nervous system will fire your muscles harder, which translates to harder punches, faster baseball bat swings and pitches, and a more powerful bench press too.
 It works the same way plyometric exercises like jumps do for the lower body.